 Generally considered one of the leading machine translation engine, they almost invented it 🙂

-No doubt that, based on our latest tests, the quality is better than competitor and the number of languages above competitors too.
+No doubt that, based on our latest tests, the quality is better than competitor and the number of languages is above competitors too.

 DeepL is a smaller company from Germany, originally based on the data of Linguee website.
-Quality is really close to the Google API, but they have far fewer languages available.
+Quality is really close to the Google API, but they have fewer languages available.

 This is the translation tool you probably use in Office Word.
 This is another cloud-based neural engine, called Microsoft Translator.
 If you’re looking for an average quality but with small fees, this is the way to go.